-E7.7R Within an attempt, a student is not permitted to resit a component for which the mark already achieved is 40% (level 0-3) or 50% (level M / FHEQ level 7) or above.
+E7.7R Within an attempt, a student is not permitted to resit a component for which the mark already achieved is 40% (levels 0-3 / FHEQ levels 3-6) or 50% (level M / FHEQ level 7) or above.

 E7.8R If a professional practice module has two components, the mark for component B must be expressed as a percentage.